 The fourth ventricle is one of the interconnected fluid-filled cavities within the human brain.
-There are four of these cavities in the brain, three of which are located within the cerebrum and called the lateral ventricles (first and second ventricles), and the third ventricle.
-These cavities and their content constitute the ventricular system.
+There are four of these cavities in the brain, three of which are located within the cerebrum (two lateral ventricles and the third ventricle).
+These cavities and their content constitute the ventricular system of the brain.

 The fourth ventricle lies dorsal to the pons and medulla (of the brainstem) and ventral to the cerebellum.
-It extends from the cerebral aqueduct (aqueduct of Sylvius) to the obex, thus communicating freely with the central canal of the spinal cord inferiorly and the third ventricle superiorly.
-Its surface is lined by an epithelial layer called the ependyma, and is filled with cerebrospinal fluid (CSF).
+It extends from the cerebral aqueduct (aqueduct of Sylvius) superiorly, extending inferiorly into the central canal of brainstem and spinal cord.
+Its surface is lined by an epithelial layer called the ependyma, and is bathed with cerebrospinal fluid (CSF).

-The fourth ventricle has an anterior floor with a characteristic diamond shape, named the rhomboid fossa, and a posterior tent-shaped roof.
-It also has a cavity and lateral walls.
-CSF produced and/or flowing into the fourth ventricle can exit to the subarachnoid space through lateral apertures and a single median aperture within the roof of the fourth ventricle.
+The fourth ventricle has an anterior/ventral floor with a characteristic diamond shape (rhomboid fossa), and a posterior/dorsal tent-shaped roof.
+CSF produced and/or flowing into the fourth ventricle can exit to the subarachnoid space through lateral apertures and a single median aperture located in the inferiorportion of the roof.

 The lateral walls of the fourth ventricle are formed by the cerebellar peduncles.
 The superior part of these walls is formed by the superior cerebellar peduncle.
 The inferior part is formed by the inferior cerebellar peduncle and by the gracile and cuneate tubercles of the brainstem.

 The cavity or fossa of the fourth ventricle communicates with the third ventricle superiorly as a continuation of the cerebral aqueduct.
-Inferiorly it extends as the central canal of the brainstem, which in turn runs through the vertebral column.
+The inferior portion of the cavity is known as the obex (Latin for barrier), and extends into the central canal of the brainstem, which in turn runs through the vertebral column.
 The cavity also communicates with the subarachnoid space through the three apertures mentioned above.

 The floor of the fourth ventricle is also referred to as the rhomboid fossa because of its shape.
-It is divisible into a right and left half by the median sulcus and a superior and inferior triangle by the striae medullares.
+It is divisible into a right and left half by the posterior median sulcus, and into a superior and inferior triangle by the striae medullares.

 - The upper triangular part is formed by the posterior surface of the pons.

-- The upper part of the posterior surface of the medulla and an intermediate part at the junction of the medulla and pons make up the lower triangular part.
+- The lower triangular part is made up of the upper part of the posterior surface of the medulla and an intermediate part at the junction of the medulla and pons.

 - The intermediate part is prolonged laterally over the inferior cerebellar peduncle as the floor of the lateral recess.
 Its surface is marked by the presence of delicate bundles of transversely running fibres that constitute the striae medullares.